PWS ID# NJ1505004

 No samples exceed the action level.

-ppm 1.3 AL=1.3 Corrosion of household plumbing system; erosion of natural deposits
+ppm 1.3 AL= 1.3 Corrosion of household plumbing systems; erosion of natural deposits

 Lead